-9. Clarification of 'in scope of ICANN policy process or the GNSO'
+Recommendation 22.
+Clarification of 'in scope' (B)

-The PDP-WT recommends modifying clause 3 - Initiation of a PDP to clarify that within scope means 'within scope of ICANN's mission and more specifically the role of the GNSO' as opposed to within scope of the contracted parties' definition of "consensus policies".
-Furthermore, the PDP-WT recommends that issues raised should be mapable against specific provisions in the ICANN Bylaws, the Affirmation of Commitments and/or ICANN's

-Articles of Incorporation.
-This information would be required to be included in the request for an Issue Report and should be added as a category in the Issue Report request template.
+The PDP-WT recommends modifying clause 3 - Initiation of a PDP to clarify that within scope means 'within scope of ICANN's mission and more specifically the role of the GNSO' as opposed to within scope of the contracted parties' definition of "consensus policies"4.
+Furthermore, the PDP-WT recommends that issues raised should be mapable against specific provisions in the ICANN Bylaws, the Affirmation of Commitments and/or ICANN's Articles of Incorporation.
+This information should be included in the request for an Issue Report5 and should be added as a category in the Issue Report request template.